 En route to Kyoto today, we have planned a short detour by ferry to Shikoku Island for a private experience the late 20th Century artist Isamu Noguchi’s home, gardens, and stone-carving workshop with the foundation’s director.

-Arriving into Kyoto by train in the late afternoon, we’ll settle into the Celestine Hotel in the historic Gion district, our base for the next 3 days.
+Arriving into Kyoto by train in the late afternoon, we’ll settle into the Celestine Hotel or a similar property in the historic Gion district, our base for the next 3 days.
 You’ll enjoy this charming neighborhood, known as the wellspring of geisha culture and kabuki.

 TUESDAY, APRIL 9 KYOTO

 We’ll spend the morning at the peaceful Daitoku-ji Monastery for an experience of the Way of Tea.
-We will spend time with the abbot of Zuiho-in sub-temple, who is a tea master in the Omotesenke tradition, enjoy garden visits and have a Zen style lunch.
+We are planning to spend time with the abbot of Zuiho-in sub-temple, who is a tea master in the Omotesenke tradition, enjoy garden visits and have a Zen style shojin-ryori (Buddhist vegetarian) lunch.

 WEDNESDAY, APRIL 10 KYOTO